ZenGirl/Sinatra-DataMapper-Sqlite-MySQL-Hosted-Capistrano/README.md

     3 rows in set (0.00 sec)

 The tables are created but are empty.
-Now we check the logs:
+Now we check the logs to see we now have a `production.log`:

     my_remote_name@my_remote_host:~/sdshmc/logs$ ls -l
     total 16